SteeltoeOSS/Documentation/api/v2/management/metrics.md

 ### ASP.NET Core App

-There are three steps needed to use the Metrics Forwarder for Pivotal Cloud Foundry (PCF) service:
+There are three steps needed to use the Metrics Forwarder for TAS service:

 1. Create and bind a forwarder service to your application.
 Follow the steps in the Metrics Forwarder for PCF [documentation](https://docs.pivotal.io/metrics-forwarder/using.html).
 1. Add the exporter to the service container.
 Use the `AddMetricsForwarderExporter()` extension method from `EndpointServiceCollectionExtensions`.